wp-plugins/weatherzone/readme.txt

 Requires no knowledge of JavaScript, and is compatible with both WordPress and WordPress MU (WPMU).

-To use this plugin, add a `[weatherzone]` shortcode to a page on your website:
+To use this plugin, add a `[weatherzone]` shortcode to a page or text widget on your website:

 eg. `[weatherzone mode="a" postcode="b" locality="c" showradar="d"]`